Telkom Kenya: Services

 The company operates and maintains the infrastructure over which Kenya's various internet service providers operate.
 As of 2004, most internet service was provided via dial-up service.
 Jambonet, an important Kenyan ISP, is a subsidiary of Telkom Kenya.
-It also offers mobile GSM voice and high speed internet services under the Orange Kenya brand, in which it is the 3rd in market share after Safaricom and Airtel Kenya.
+It also offers mobile GSM voice and high speed internet services under the Telkom brand, in which it is the 3rd in market share after Safaricom and Airtel Kenya.
 In 2018, it was announced that Airtel Kenya was considering a merger with Telkom Kenya.
 In March 2018, the company resumed a mobile-money service that it had dropped in 2017.
 Referred to as T-kash, the service is a direct competitor to the M-pesa service, offered by market-leader Safaricom.

 History

 In 2007 France Télécom (now Orange S.A.) acquired 51% of Telkom Kenya's shares at a cost of US$390 million.
 In November 2012, the shareholding structure changed due to a decision by the Kenyan government to convert its shareholder loans at that time, into equity in order to ease Telkom Kenya's debt burden.
 It was subsequently confirmed that the Kenya government would retain 40% shareholding down from 49% with the remaining shares held by France Télécom.
 In January 2013, France Télécom increased its stake in Telkom Kenya to 70% as a consequence of the government's failure to provide its full portion of the 2012 funding.
 In June 2017, the firm was re-branded from "Orange Kenya" to "Telkom Kenya".